 And most importantly, that it is never acceptable to choose to look away.

-Often she thinks back to the few happy years of her childhood when Aldo was still around, and they would play in the park.
+Often she thinks back to the few happy years of her childhood when Aldo was still around, and they would play in the garden.
 Looking down at the world today, how upset he must be about what happened to his dear granddaughter and how disappointed he must be in those that let it happen.